 In her own home, Brown says she’ll often replace gender pronouns in books to create more equity—something my wife has spearheaded as well.
 Just yesterday, in fact, she reminded me to make some of the “tough” and hard-working trucks in Goodnight, Goodnight Construction Site, female.
 “It’s so stupid in this day and age that they should all be male,” she says.

-Why we need to stop teaching girls to be nice Brown suggests going so far as to talk to your three-year-old about the lack of gender balance in books.
+Brown suggests going so far as to talk to your three-year-old about the lack of gender balance in books.
 Parents often resist doing this, she says, because they don’t want to be a downer and emphasize to their kids that the world is unfair.
 “But what parents don’t realize,” she explains, “is that kids notice the differences and then just assume that’s the way it will always be.”

 Along with helping your kid recognize stereotypes, Brown says beginning the dialogue around gender representation early bears a different kind of fruit later on: “It’s hard to talk about sexual harassment and assault when your child is 12 or 13—which is when they need those messages—but it’s easier if you’ve always had conversations about the ways in which stereotypes aren’t true, and harm kids.”
 That girls are valued for being sexual objects is one of those, she says, and it’s easier to broach the subject if you’ve already deconstructed Disney when they’re three or four.